weka/export/README.md

 The `exporter` section describes global settings for the export program itself, such as what port to listen on and where to find grafana/loki.

-The `cluster` section describes the target weka cluster.
-Note that with Weka v3.11.x, the auth-token.json file is required, due to us tightening security of the product.
+The `cluster` section describes the target WEKA cluster.
+Note that with WEKA v3.11.x, the auth-token.json file is required, due to us tightening security of the product.
 The 'hosts' key is a list of hostnames or ip addresses.
 You must specify at least one, and we recommend two or more.
-There is no need to list all of the hosts in the Weka Cluster.
+There is no need to list all of the hosts in the WEKA Cluster.

-We highly recommend using the pre-compiled binary (in a tarball under Releases on this page - https://github.com/weka/export/releases), or the Docker Container, available on Docker Hub as `wekasolutions/export`, or better yet, use with the docker-compose configuration that is part of Weka-Mon (http://github.com/weka/weka-mon).
+We highly recommend using the pre-compiled binary (in a tarball under Releases on this page - https://github.com/weka/export/releases), or the Docker Container, available on Docker Hub as `wekasolutions/export`, or better yet, use with the docker-compose configuration that is part of WEKAmon (http://github.com/weka/weka-mon).